KariasTiara/mental-health-treatment-analysis/README.md

 # Mental Health Treatment Analysis

 ## Project Objective
-This project analyzes factors associated with mental health treatment-seeking behavior using survey data from Kaggle.
+This project analyzes factors linked with mental health treatment-seeking behavior using survey data from Kaggle.

 ## Tools Used
 - Excel